studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## What's Next
-- Delete cache on demand
+- Update cache when you change media with same url
 - Automatically remove no more used medias from the cache
 - Cache API for fonts
 - Favicon management via backend